quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 If you can manually encode the domain knowledge you need in a matter of weeks or months, then it's a no-brainer that you should do that instead.
 It may feel tedious, but you'll lower your risk of failure while simultaneously increasing your development velocity.

-At its best, manually encoded domain knowledge can allow you to bypass insurmountably difficult problems, and you can leverage this as a major advantage against competitors who do not have as much domain expertise as you do.
+At its best, manually encoding domain knowledge can allow you to bypass insurmountably difficult problems, and you can leverage this as a major advantage against competitors who do not have as much domain expertise as you do.

 That being said, it would also clearly be a mistake to spend time encoding domain knowledge that your model can easily infer on its own.
 Only encode domain knowledge manually when doing so allows your model to bypass a publication-caliber problem.